Spatula cyanoptera septentrionalium

 Spring: Mar 4,5,6 <<<>>> Jun 1, 1, 2

 There are earlier reports 24 Feb 1956 Adams Co, 1 Mar 1995 Clay Co, and 1 Mar 2016 Webster Co.
 Usual arrival is in late Mar, and numbers peak in late Apr and early May.
 Late dates above are from locations where breeding is unknown.
 Later dates are of a male at Harlan Co Reservoir, Harlan Co 11 Jun 2004, one at Kissinger WPA, Clay Co 13-17 Jun 2011, and a drake at Hultine WPA, Clay Co 15 Jun 2001.
 It appears to be a regular migrant as far east as the Rainwater Basin (Jorgensen 2012).
-It is rare but apparently increasing or increasingly reported as a spring migrant east of the Rainwater Basin due to increased observer scrutiny of migrant duck flocks; there are at least 55 reports, mostly of males which are easier to identify than females, in the period 8 Mar-2 Jun, including a good tally of six in spring 2013.
+It is rare but apparently increasing or increasingly reported as a spring migrant east of the Rainwater Basin due to increased observer scrutiny of migrant duck flocks; there are at least 62 reports, mostly of males which are easier to identify than females, in the period 8 Mar-2 Jun, including totals of eight in 2019 and six in spring 2013.
 All but six of the eastern reports are in the period 24 Mar-13 May; the exceptions are 8 Mar 1981 Douglas-Sarpy Cos, 19 Mar 2017 Butler Co, 15 May 2006 Seward Co, 24 May 1952 Lancaster Co, 29-30 May 2004 Douglas Co, and 2 Jun 1985 Lancaster Co.

 - High counts: 50 at Kiowa WMA, Scotts Bluff Co 22 Apr 2007, 20 there 6 May 2000, 15-20 there 9 Apr 2005, and 16 there 9 Apr 1999.